rasendubi/blog/posts/2014-10-28-proguard-real-world-example.md

 ### Step 2.
 Obfuscating

-After we generated our monster jar, it's time to do actual job.
+After we generated our monster jar, it's time to do the actual job.
 Luckily, there is maven plugin for ProGuard.

 Add the following to your pom.xml __after__ maven-shade-plugin: